Campus-Wide Leadership Series

 A native of Kansas City, Jessica graduated from the University of Kansas with a Bachelor of Science in Journalism.

 The KUMC Campus Wide Leadership Series is an opportunity unlike any other on campus, It aims at all employees and trainees with the purpose of sharing stories of leaders in the community and beyond.
 The leadership series was one of our most consistently well attended programs for the last 14 years.

 We look for three basic components in a Campus-Wide Leadership Series presentation.

-The series is organized by the Office of Academic & Student Affairs (OASA) and co-sponsored by the University of Kansas Hospital, and the University of Kansas Schools of Medicine, Nursing and Health Professions.
-All events are offered at no cost to the participants, and lunch is provided to the first 75 participants on the pre-registration list who show up.
-For questions or suggestions, please contact Jenny Memmott.
+The series is organized by the Office of Academic & Student Affairs (OASA) and co-sponsored by the University of Kansas Hospital, and the University of Kansas Schools of Health Professions, Medicine and Nursing.
+All events are offered at no cost to participants.
+For questions or suggestions, please contact Jenny Laffey.